 If your skin skews sensitive skin, the thought of testing new products is downright frightening.
 You never know what’s going to cause flare-ups, red spots, rashes, stinging or another weird reaction.

 But just because you have sensitive skin, doesn’t mean the whole skincare game has to be a struggle.
-You just have to know which ingredients you should steer clear of.
+You just have to know which ingredients you should avoid.

-Skin expert and founder of Skin Virtue, Nina Gajic, explains what ingredients to avoid when it comes to taking care of sensitive skin.
+Skin expert and founder of Skin Virtue, Nina Gajic, explains what ingredients to avoid for sensitive skin.

 But before we dive in, it’s important to know if you’re actually dealing with sensitive skin or just some irritation.
 Let’s take a look at some common signs of sensitive skin.